 Almost identical to the above command, but searches in the opposite direction of your last search.

-The above command utilizes regular expression for searching every occurrence of [pattern] and replaces it with [replacement] without asking for confirmation.
+The above command utilizes regular expression for searching every occurrence of [pattern] and replaces it with [replacement] without confirmation.

 Instead of replacing every single instance of [pattern] on your file, this Vim command will replace only those [pattern] that are in the current line with [replacement].